lonexreb/Maple/README.md

 We build it using the following tools:
 **Hume EVI**
 Maple’s goal is to offer precise academic support while recognizing and adapting to students’ emotional states, promoting a nurturing and effective learning experience.
 Hume's EVI model powers real-time speech-to-text and emotion detection, starting when a user activates the microphone.
-When the microphone is turned off, the model sends the text and the top five emotions detected to Accel, which then generates a suitable response using a fine-tuned LLM.
+When the microphone is turned off, the model sends the text and the top five emotions detected to Maple, which then generates a suitable response using a fine-tuned LLM.
 Additionally, Maple’s frontend displays a mood gauge, giving users insight into their study habits and emotional trends.

 **DataBricks**
 We ran Wolfram MathWorld with Open source RAG using DBRX, LanceDB, and LLama-index with Huggingface Embeddings to create a knowledge base for our Model to prevent hallucinations.
 Further we also used databrick's chat UI library to finetune and create a more effecient chat space for our platform.